Nettayampalayam

-Nettayampalayam is a village in Namakkal district in the Indian state of Tamil Nadu.
+Nettayampalayam is a village in Paramathi-velur Taluk Namakkal district in the Indian state of Tamil Nadu.

 The village consists of mainly irrigated fields.
 Agriculture is the major occupation of the people.
 Sugarcane, coconut trees, paddy and banana trees are the major crops cultivated.

 Pothiyakadu is a sub-village located in the north part of the village with easy access to the Kabilarmalai area.
 This village lacked in agricultural cultivation until the 1990s.
 In 1990 some of the village landlords decided to construct a pipeline to carry the river water from Kauvery river (which called as Scheme).
 The construction was done in later 1991 and carried the Kauvery water from Ponamalarpalayam Kauvery bank which is located nearly 5 km away from this village.
 This scheme water is being used for more than 300 acres.
 This village had a very few houses constructed until the 2000s.
 Thereafter people started constructing well-formed houses beside the main road of Nettayampalayam to Kabilarmalai.